“It is Christmas in the heart that puts Christmas in the air.”

 “I had always thought there was no recognizable smell for impending death, but this country reeked of it…It was everywhere, no one left unscathed, no one left untouched, no one emotionally unscarred…It was the only time in my life I’ve ever felt a mutual, unconditional love for man and mankind…” James Worthington, Silent, Holy Night: Respite in Vietnam

-I’ll be traveling in South East Asia in February and March for the first time.
-That same 20-year-old kid that escaped being vaporized in 1970 along with Theobald Wolfe Tone, narrowly missed being drafted earlier that year in the first military draft lottery, or else this might be my second trip.
+I traveled in Vietnam in March 2010.
+That same 20-year-old kid that escaped being vaporized in 1970 along with Theobald Wolfe Tone, narrowly missed being drafted earlier that year in the first military draft lottery, or at best this might have been my second trip.
 I know/knew Vietnam Vets, some are no longer alive having succumbed to the demons of post-war life.
 I was lucky.
 Instead of Vietnam, I was in Ireland that Christmas.
 In his memoir, Silent, Holy Night: Respite in Vietnam, John Worthington reminds me what Christmas 1970 may have been like.

 Peace on Earth, a tenuous dream that we humans never want to give up, yet never want to try.
 Worldwide, we celebrate our cycles of rebirth year after year – solstice, Christmas, Hanukkah – hoping that some year the magic will work.
 Let’s not stop the hope.